Alkimos railway station: Services

+Train services

 Alkimos station is served by the Yanchep line on the Transperth network.
 Services are operated by the PTA.
 The line goes between Yanchep and Elizabeth Quay station in the Perth central business district, continuing south from there as the Mandurah line.
 Peak headways are five to ten minutes, dropping to fifteen minutes outside of peak and on weekends and public holidays.
 A train journey from Alkimos to Perth takes 41 minutes.
 It is projected that Alkimos station will have 3,616 boardings per day by 2031.